-- put onto a reserve list to wait for a position to become available - booked onto a prison officer entry level training (POELT) course
+Put onto a reserve list to wait for a position to become available.
+As soon as it does you will move into the vetting process.
 Once you have passed your POELT course you will begin working in your allocated establishment.